7th May 2020

 PRO-TIP: Evaluate your current content to see if it skews too heavily to one part of the funnel.
 If so, focus your attention into the other sections.

-You can use different blogs to introducing readers to your products and then to the idea of them purchasing them, all by the 5 following stages.
+You can use different blogs to introduce readers to your products and then to the idea of them purchasing them, all by the 5 following stages.

 Sales funnel stages